SSI06/vendor-procurement-dashboard/README.md

 ## The Problem This Solves

-In agri-tech companies like S4S Technologies, procurement teams manage dozens of vendors across seeds, fertilizers, equipment, and packaging.
+In agri-tech companies, procurement teams manage dozens of vendors across seeds, fertilizers, equipment, and packaging.
 Without a centralised view:

 - No one knows which vendors are chronically late
 - Spend overruns go undetected until month-end